-The ampersand operator (&) will return a pointer to a procedure (proc) or function (fn).
-It is used when passing procedures or functions to other functions and for indexing procedures.
-(For more information, see "Indexing Procedures," page 12-9.)
+The (&) ampersand operator will return a pointer to a procedure (proc), function (fn), or structure (struct).
+It is used when passing procedures or functions to other functions, when indexing procedures, and when initializing structure pointers.
+(For more information, see INDEXING PROCEDURES, Section 12.5 or STRUCTURE POINTERS, Section 13.2.)